How HDMI is Different from Displayport? (5 Key Differences)

 The DisplayPorts are best suited for Apple’s iMac desktops, MacBooks, Microsoft’s Surface Pro, monitors, PCs, etc. The Multi-Stream Transport (MST) technology in DisplayPorts 1.2 enables connecting multiple displays to a single device.

-Available versions of HDMI and DisplayPorts (as of 2021)
+Available versions of HDMI and DisplayPort

-Let us see the different versions developed for HDMI and DisplayPorts.
+Let us see the different versions developed for HDMI and DisplayPort.
 Each new version introduced some enhancements to the existing features, especially on resolution and bandwidth.
 The table lists the different revision groups of HDMI and their essential features.

 VersionBandwidthResolutionMost Suitable Application